So close! Third update on the passage to Hawaii

 I drew this map of our lockers onboard.

 Back in Alameda, we loaded five full minivans worth of food on board.
 At the time, that was enough food for four people for five months.
-Then in Mexico, preparing for the crossing, we fillled the taxi driver’s whole trunk, not even counting the 220 green bananas that we bouth from the local banana farmer.
+Then in Mexico, preparing for the crossing, we filled the taxi driver’s whole trunk, not even counting the 220 green bananas that we bought from the local banana farmer.
 Despite some reprovisioning along the way and some fishing success, after the Pacific crossing, the Marquesas, and now especially in the desert of the Tuamotus, we are probably down to about two or three months worth of food.
 As we use up different items, we mark them off in the logbook, with a map of the boat’s lockers and a number and letter for each locker (e.g. one can of tuna from S7).
 When we arrive in the Society Islands, we will do a big restock.
 I can’t wait for the subsidized sardines again.
 Oh yeah, and the fruit and vegetables too.

 DIESEL